ActivitySim/activitysim/docs/benchmarking.rst

 .. important::

+    The benchmarks do not currently use ActivitySim's dynamic chunking features, as these require manual configuration and training on a per-machine basis to ensure good performance.

     Running the complete suite of benchmarks currently includes downloading and running full-region model data for several different SANDAG zone systems.
     Ideally you should have at least 50 GB of free disk space and 120 GB of RAM